Qatar says to spend $2 bn more on new airport

-DUBAI (Reuters) - Qatar will spend an additional $2 billion on its new international airport at Doha to accommodate aggressive expansion by its airline, a top government official said on Tuesday.
+DUBAI, May 1 (Reuters) - Qatar will spend an additional $2 billion on its new international aiport at Doha to accommodate aggressive expansion by its airline, a top government official said on Tuesday.

 “The ultimate phase of the airport is estimated to cost another $2 billion over the $15.5 billion,” Akbar al Baker, member of the steering committee for the airport’s development and chief executive of Qatar Airways, told reporters at a travel fair in Dubai.